Ramirezerik/Ramirezerik/README.md

 - 👋 Hi, I’m @Ramirezerik
 - 👀 Creating solutions for everday problems.
-- 🌱 Expereinced in web development with a focus on front-end, back-end development and data information.
+- 🌱 Experienced in web development with a focus on front-end, back-end development and data information.
 - 💞️ I’m looking to collaborate with other web developers to build web applications & improving on existing projects.
 - 📫 How to reach me: Email: Ramirez_erik@live.com